-Currently, prospective- residents, along with family and friends (up to 2 people at a time), can pre-book a visit to our care home and speak with the Home Manager.
-You will be shown around our home and this will give you the chance to observe our service delivery and discover the facilities we have to offer.
-The Manager will be able to answer any questions you may have.
+Prospective- residents, along with family and friends can attend a visit to our care home with our Admissions Manager and Home Manager.
+We will take the time to fully understand your care requirements, you will be shown around our home and you will have the opportunity to see our available rooms.
+This will give you the chance to observe our home in action and discover the facilities we have to offer.
+The Manager will also be able to answer any questions you may have and you will be able to speak to our team and the residents living at our homes.

 Yes, we do with a minimum stay of four weeks as we find that any shorter stay disrupts the individual’s routine too much.